GouravSharma15/GouravSharma15/README.md

 👋 Hi, I’m Gourav Sharma.

-🌱 I’m currently learning Python, you'll find a collection of my projects and resources that showcase my skills and my love for data analysis.
+🌱 You'll find a collection of my projects and resources that showcase my skills and my love for data analysis.

 🤝 I’m looking to collaborate on SQL, EXCEL, and DATA VISUALIZATION PROJECTS Using POWER BI, LOOKER or TABLEAU etc.